Health professional: Tuberculosis screening, testing, and education

 According to these recommended testing guidelines any two negative TST results within 12 months of each other constitute a two-step TST.

 For annual screening, testing, and education, the only recurring requirement for all HCP is to receive TB education annually.
 While the CDC offers education materials, there is not a well defined requirement as to what constitutes a satisfactory annual education.
 Annual TB testing is no longer recommended unless there is a known exposure or ongoing transmission at a healthcare facility.
 Should an HCP be considered at increased occupational risk for TB annual screening may be considered.
 For HCP with a documented history of a positive TB test result do not need to be re-tested but should instead complete a TB symptom evaluation.
 It is assumed that any HCP who has undergone a chest x-ray test has had a previous positive test result.
 When considering mental health you may see your doctor to be evaluated at your digression.
-It is recommended to see someone at least once a year in order to make sure that there hasn't been any sudden changes.
+It is recommended to see someone at least once a year in order to make sure that there has not been any sudden changes.